ljsinclair/featurebase-docs/docs/community/com-troubleshooting/com-issue-mac-file-limits.md

 {% include /com-issues/com-issue-open-file-limit-summary.md %}

-## Before you begin

-* Obtain SUDO privileges to the system

 {: .important}
 >Open file limit changes are affected by the following on MacOS:
 * `ulimit` does not behave predictably because limits change between releases.